Eschatologue/CM_wiki/docs/chr-creation/origin/species/gnome.md

 You know the [:spell-lv0: Mending] and [:spell-lv0: Prestidigitation] cantrips.

 Additionally, you can spend 10 minutes using [:spell-lv0: Prestidigitation] to create a tiny clockwork device (AC 5, 1 HP), such as a toy, fire starter, or music box.
-The device mimics one [:spell-lv0: Prestidigitation] effect, which activates when you or another creature uses a **:rsc-b: Bonus Action**{ .rsc } to touch it.
+The device mimics one [:spell-lv0: Prestidigitation] effect, which activates when you or another creature uses a **:rsc-b: Bonus Action**{.rsc} to touch it.
 If the effect has options (e.g. igniting or extinguishing a fire), you choose which option when you create the device.

 You can have up to three devices at a time.
-Each device lasts 8 hours or until you dismantle it using **:rsc-a: Utilise**{ .rsc } action.
+Each device lasts 8 hours or until you dismantle it using **:rsc-a: Utilise**{.rsc} action.

 --8<-- "includes\snippets\spells3\lv0-5.md"